Zane-XY/perl-notes/array/array.md

 #### return array or array reference?
 - return large array is slower then returning array ref
 - return array ref would force other callee to handle array ref explictly
+- pass array to function would flatten the array to multi-arguments, so you need pass array as reference.

 #### empty array is false